This article provides a step-by-step guide on how to create a custom HTML signature for Mac Mail on macOS.

 - If the signature doesn’t display correctly, verify the file is locked and the HTML code is properly formatted.

-- For images not showing, ensure the URLs are accessible and correctly linked.
+file is locked. - For images not showing, ensure the URLs are accessible and correctly linked.

 Was this helpful?